 1. Peru Highlights + 8 Day Galapagos Cruise

-The highlights of Peru with an 8 day Galapagos cruise is a classic, wonderful combination, and our #1 choice for a Machu Picchu and Galapagos trip.
+The highlights of Peru with an 8 day Galapagos cruise is a classic combination, and our #1 choice for a Machu Picchu and Galapagos trip.
 Fly into Lima, Peru, a coastal city with world-renowned restaurants and fascinating museums.
 Spend some time getting to know this former capital of the Spanish empire, or head straight out to the Sacred Valley of the Incas, the lush and fertile river valley surrounded by snowcapped peaks that lies between Cusco and Machu Picchu.
 Here, explore Incan ruins and traditional villages, enjoying Peru’s superb cuisine along the way.

 Travel by train through mountainous scenery to Machu Picchu, one of the world’s most iconic sites, where your private local guide will show you the mysteries of these spectacular ruins.
 Spend a night in the village at the base of the mountains, then return to the ruins in the morning for a spectacular hike up one of Machu Picchu’s towering peaks for a birds-eye view of the site.